-To port your number over to VirtualPBX you will need to fill out either a Toll-free LOA (Letter Of Agency) Form or a Local LOA Form.
+To port your number over to VirtualPBX you will need to fill out an LOA Form.
 This form, once completed, serves as a record of transfer between your toll-free or local number carrier and VirtualPBX.
+Download the LOA Form.

 Note: Please make sure to sign and date the form before you send your fax.
 Incomplete or inaccurate forms can not be processed and will delay the porting of your number.
 Processing of toll-free ports usually requires 3 to 5 business days while local number ports typically require 10 to 20 business days.
 Further porting information can be found below.

 Using a ported number as your primary contact number creates three problems:

 - When a number is ported to VirtualPBX, it becomes ‘terminated’ on our systems.
 That is, anyone attempting to reach the primary contact would reach your VirtualPBX instead of the primary contact.

 - In the event that problems arise with your account or your VirtualPBX system, a primary contact would not be directly available to address the issue.